2023 Most Popular Biological & Biomedical Sciences Doctor's Degree Schools in Georgia

 Of the 14 students majoring in biological and biomedical sciences at Georgia Tech, 36% are male and 64% are female.

-Morehouse School of Medicine did quite well in this year’s ranking of the most popular places for biological and biomedical sciences students to get a doctor’s degree.
-It came in at #6 on the list.
-MSM is a small private not-for-profit school located in the large city of Atlanta.
+Morehouse School of Medicine landed the #6 spot in the 2023 rankings for the most popular doctor’s degree biological and biomedical sciences programs.
+MSM is a fairly small private not-for-profit school located in the city of Atlanta.

 Women make up 70% of the biological and biomedical sciences majors at the school.

-Clark Atlanta University did quite well in this year’s ranking of the most popular places for biological and biomedical sciences students to get a doctor’s degree.
-It came in at #7 on the list.
-Located in the large city of Atlanta, CAU is a private not-for-profit college with a small student population.
+With a ranking of #7, Clark Atlanta University did quite well on this year’s most popular schools for biological and biomedical sciences students working on their doctor’s degree.
+Located in the city of Atlanta, CAU is a private not-for-profit school with a small student population.

 Women make up 50% of the biological and biomedical sciences majors at the school.

-Full Biological & Biomedical Sciences at Clark Atlanta University Report
+Read full report on Biological & Biomedical Sciences at Clark Atlanta University

 Explore all the Most Popular Biological & Biomedical Sciences Colleges in the Southeast Area or other specific states within that region.